ar1st/theatrical-plays-api/documentation.md

 ## Api Response

-All the responses from the server are being encapsuled within the ApiResponse container object.
+All responses from the server are being encapsuled within the ApiResponse container object.
 It consists of three fields: `data`, `errors` and `status`.

 The `data` field contains the requested data.